teorth/equational_theories/commentary/Equation4283.md

-Among magmas whose left multiplication maps are injective, this law is equivalent to the [commutative law 43](https://teorth.github.io/equational_theories/implications/?43).
+In a quasigroup (more generally if left multiplication maps are injective), this law is equivalent to the [commutative law 43](https://teorth.github.io/equational_theories/implications/?43).